Cloverdale Fairgrounds: Cloverdale Arena

 The Cloverdale Arena is a skating arena that is home to mostly ice hockey (including sledge hockey) and figure skating events, as well as the occasional concert and lacrosse game.
 It provides 15000 sqft of exhibition space and seats 250 spectators.

+Cloverdale Sport & Ice Complex

+The Cloverdale Sport & Ice Complex (currently under construction) will be a twin-rink facility that will be set up to accommodate many sports including ice hockey, figure skating, public skating lessons and public skating sessions, along with dry-floor summer use for sports such as lacrosse and ball hockey.

 Elements Casino

-Elements is a racetrack and casino located on the Fairgrounds but leased to the separately owned Great Canadian Gaming, the second largest casino operator in British Columbia.
+Elements is a racetrack and casino located on the Fairgrounds but leased to the separately owned Great Canadian Entertainment, the second largest casino operator in British Columbia.
 There are harness racing events there nine months per year, from September to May.
+The last races were held on May 2nd, 2025 as Surrey City Council terminated the lease on August 15th, 2025.